I never really got into Web 3, Crypto, and NFTs. I think that’s mainly because I haven’t seen any real benefit for my professional and private life.

 Uploading Files to ArDrive

-I cleaned up the ZIP file a bit and used just the homepage and the wp-content directory and started uploading it to ArDrive:
+I cleaned up the ZIP file a bit and used just the homepage and the wp-content A folder in a computer’s file system used for storing files and other directories. and started uploading it to ArDrive:

 Once you hit “Upload”, you have to wait a bit until all your files are signed: